Falafel: Middle East

 Falafel is a common form of street food or fast food in Egypt, across the Levant, and in the wider Middle East.
 The croquettes are regularly eaten as part of meze.
 During Ramadan, falafel balls are sometimes eaten as part of the iftar, the meal that breaks the daily fast after sunset.
 Falafel became so popular that McDonald's for a time served a "McFalafel" in its breakfast menu in Egypt.

 Falafel is still popular in the Coptic diet, and as such large volumes are cooked during religious holidays.
 Falafel is consumed as part of the Lenten diet by Arab Christians.

 Chickpea-based falafel, common in many Levantine cuisines including Israeli and Palestinian, has become widely recognized as a national dish in Israel, where it is a popular street food.

-Europe
+The West

 Waves of migration of Arabs and Turks took falafel through Europe to Germany in particular, where a large Turkish population had put down roots.
 At first it was a dish consumed principally by migrants.
 During the early 1970s, the appearance of Turkish food stalls and restaurants made falafel available to the Germans, resulting in a transformation of the recipe.

-North America

-In North America, prior to the 1970s, falafel was found only in Middle Eastern, Mediterranean and Jewish neighborhoods and restaurants.
-Today, the dish is a common and popular street food in many cities throughout North America.
+In North America, prior to the 1970s, falafel was largely found in Middle Eastern, Mediterranean and Jewish neighborhoods and restaurants.
+By the 1990s, it had begun to spread to the broader populace, first as an exoticized "eastern" dish but later it became normalized the dish is a common and popular street food in many cities throughout North America.